-- Hormones also can be given as an injection, as a vaginal cream, or through an IUD that releases hormones.
+- Hormones also can be given as an injection, a skin patch, a vaginal cream, or through an IUD that releases hormones.

 - An IUD is a birth control device that is inserted in the uterus.
 The hormones in the IUD are released slowly and may control abnormal bleeding.

-- Nnonsteroidal anti-inflammatory drugs (ibuprofen or naproxen) to help control bleeding and reduce menstrual cramps
+- Nonsteroidal anti-inflammatory drugs (ibuprofen or naproxen) to help control bleeding and reduce menstrual cramps

 - Tranexamic acid to help treat heavy menstrual bleeding